Rush Limbaugh on a roll, undeterred, unstoppable, a bulwark of conservatism.

 What is the audience he is trying to reach?

-His own hardline audience, the ideologues who are still the fundamentalist hardline adherents to the revolution of 28 years ago.
+His own hardline audience, the ideologues who are still the fundamentalist, hardline adherents to the revolution of 28 years ago.

-Why would he say these things?
+So here they are figuring out, why would he say these things?

-They had such high hopes that Mahmood would come and you know give a you know a stem winder, a barn burner, ripping George W. Bush to shreds, and instead he embarrassed liberals by saying they don't have any homosexuals in Iran.
+They had such high hopes that Mahmoud would come and give a stem winder, a barn burner, ripping George W. Bush to shreds.

 Having homosexuals amongst you is the surest sign of enlightenment.

-But not the Mahmood.
+But not the Mahmoud.

 Why would he come say that?